Time for some Grammar

 - Subject (S): the person or thing doing the action.

-- Example: Le chat (the cat), Marie, Les enfants (the children)
+- Example: Le chat (the cat)

 - Verb (V): the action.